kingarthur11/school-management/README.md

+# prototype.service
-# Fourstrides Prototype Client Repository
+# Fourstrides Prototype Service Repository

 Welcome to the Fourstrides company repository.
-This repository is home to our prototype client built with next js, which resides in the `client` folder.
+This repository is home to our prototype service built with node js, which resides in the `service` folder.

-## Getting Started

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have Node.js and npm installed on your machine.

-- Node.js (LTS version)
+- Node.js (v20.13.1)
-- npm
+- npm (10.5.2)

 ### Installation
 To get started with this project, follow these steps:

 1. Clone the repository: